 Who can flag a student?

-Only undergraduate instructors can flag students and raise kudos.
+Undergraduate course instructors may issue any of the academic and behavioral concern flags available in Starfish.
+Academic advisors also have the ability to issue two flag types to their advisees: Personal Concern and Retention Concern.
+Only undergraduate instructors can raise kudos.
 However, instructors, advisors, and other academic support staff can raise referrals on students.
 Flags, kudos, and referrals are only utilized for undergraduate students.

 When should instructors or advisors flag students?

-Instructors should flag students in Starfish any time they have an academic concern or if the student needs additional support in the class.
+Instructors should flag students in Starfish any time they have an academic concern or if the student needs additional support.
 There are also flags that address behavioral concerns and student welfare.
 Flags of this nature are managed by the Dean of Students Office and the Office of Student Rights and Responsibilities.
 Flags and kudos can be raised by instructors when completing Academic Status Reports, which will be sent out at 4 and 7 weeks in the semester.
 An additional 12-week report will be sent to instructors of first-year students and student-athletes.
-Flags, kudos, and referrals can also be manually raised at any point throughout the semester.
-Flags, kudos, and referrals can be raised during summer.
+Flags, kudos, and referrals can also be manually raised at any point throughout fall, winter, spring, and summer terms.

 What happens when students are flagged?